 My mom is a great cook, and she prepared food for our family my entire life.
-Cooking is her passion, and she has always been praised for her prowess in the kitchen.
+Cooking is her passion, and she has always been praised for her prowess in the kitchen and finding the best ingredient options.
 She grew up in a family that has handed down recipes for generations.
 Her parents, my grandfather especially, was a wonderful cook, and they owned a small restaurant when she was growing up.
 We grew up in a house that always smelled of freshly baked bread, and cakes made on our birthdays.
 It was always a treat coming home from work and having homemade goodies waiting for us.

 She always encouraged us to learn how to cook, and now that she is thousands of miles away, I am learning to cook my own meals.
 It is great to eat out once in a while with friends, but it is also comforting to be able to eat meals that I have prepared myself.
 Now I kind of understand why some of the people I know are passionate about cooking.
 I am surprised that I can cook, and that I am enjoying it a lot.
 It relaxes me when I am in my kitchen.
 I never thought that it could be such an adventure.
 I am not a great cook yet, but I am learning a lot.
 I was told that if you grew up knowing what good food taste like, there is a good chance that you’ll be able to cook yummy dishes.
 If you are like me, and you are learning how to cook, here are 5 suggestions to help you conveniently learn how to be good in the kitchen.